 Every researcher knows there is some truth to this stereotype.
 Yet there are also plenty of exceptions.
 While you have doubtless suffered through bland, confusing papers, you can probably also think of colleagues whose writing you consistently admire.
 Why, then, is academic writing often so bad, and what distinguishes the good writing?

-When I speak of “bad writing” I don’t usually mean bad prose.
-Although sloppy prose is tedious to read, and the most broken or convoluted prose can genuinely impede comprehension, I don’t think that poor prose explains why researchers and laypeople alike find academic writing so unpleasant.
-Also, non-native English speakers are a large and growing constituency in academia and especially in STEM fields.
-If English is to be the lingua franca of the global research community, it simply isn’t fair to expect that all researchers write beautiful, crystalline prose.
+When I speak of “bad writing” I do not primarily mean bad prose.
+Although sloppy prose is tedious to read, and the most broken or convoluted prose can genuinely impede comprehension, poor prose is not enough to explain why researchers and laypeople alike find academic writing to be so unpleasant.
+Plenty of academics write decent prose but unreadable articles.
+Moreover, non-native English speakers are a large and growing constituency in academia and especially in STEM fields.
+If English is to be the lingua franca of the global research community, it simply isn’t fair to expect that all researchers write beautiful prose.
+Thankfully, while beauty in prose is commendable, it is not necessary for comprehension.

 Neither is the problem poor organization.
 In my experience,1 research papers tend to follow standard organizational conventions, with clearly labeled sections and subsections.
-Researchers generally understand that scholarly writing is not free writing or poetry and that readers should not need to conduct a detailed exegesis to figure out the topic and thesis of a paper.
+Most researchers understand that scholarly writing is not free writing or poetry and that readers should not need to conduct a detailed exegesis to determine the topic or thesis of a paper.

-I recently had the pleasure to read Steven Pinker’s wonderful guide on writing style, The Sense of Style.2 I recommend the whole book to any nonfiction writer, but here I wish to call attention to just one idea, which Pinker calls professional narcissism.3 Writers engage in professional narcissism when they privilege the idiosyncratic demands and traditions of their professional specialty over the needs of their broader audience.
-Professional narcissism is not restricted to the academy, although it seems to be particularly acute there.
-It manifests itself in a variety of ways:
+I recently had the pleasure to read Steven Pinker’s excellent guide to writing style, The Sense of Style.2 I recommend the whole book to any nonfiction writer, but here I wish to call attention to just one idea, which Pinker calls professional narcissism.3 Writers engage in professional narcissism when they privilege the idiosyncratic demands and traditions of their professional specialty over the needs of their broader audience.
+Professional narcissism is not restricted to the academy, even if it is particularly acute there.
+It manifests itself in a variety of ways.

 - The curse of knowledge